What type of camper are you?

 If you plan to camp in April or May, be prepared for the infamous tent caterpillar, which infests the area during those two months.
 They launch themselves from trees onto tents, picnic tables, chairs and people, so bring a wide-brimmed hat and a sense of humor to deal with these creatures.

 If you want to stay in Watchman, make your reservations early because the campground is full every night during reservation season.
-For camping March through November, you can make reservations up to six months before your arrival online at at www.recreation.gov or by calling 877-444-6777.
+For camping March through November, you can make reservations up to six months before your arrival online at www.recreation.gov or by calling 877-444-6777.

-3. South Campground
+South Campground - First-Come, First-Served

 Just a half-mile in from the South Entrance of Zion National Park, South Campground is slightly smaller than Watchman with 117 sites and fewer frills, at least for RVers.
 But it is a first-come, first-served campground, meaning you have a much better chance of getting a site in comparison to Watchman Campground that is reservations-based and full throughout the high season.